 Use the Grouped Reference option to cite with one number any references that always appear together as multiple citations.
-To locate the Grouped Reference option for the desired output style, go to Edit > Output Style > Selected Output Style > Citations > Numbering.
+To locate the Grouped Reference option for the desired output style, go to Tools > Output Style > Selected Output Style > Citations > Numbering.

 One number is used both in the text and the bibliography to identify a group of citations.
 There is an option to specify how the grouped references in the bibliography should be separated.